denys-olleik/accounting/readme.md

 2. Check connection strings in `appsettings.json` to make sure you have database (`postgres`) with proper credentials.
 3. Set `database-reset.json` to `true` and run.
 This will create/reset the database with some sample data.

-## To Deploy (roughly)

-1. publish to folder through visual studio.
-2. zip the published contents and upload to the server to `/var/www/Accounting` using winscp.
-3. unzip the contents using `unzip app.zip`.
-4. Run `sudo reboot`.

 ## Introduction to general ledger and chart of accounts

 In accounting, there are five types of accounts: Assets, Liabilities, Equity, Revenues, and Expenses.
 Every transaction affects at least two accounts.
 Examples of transactions include creating invoices, receiving payments, performing reconciliations, and adjusting inventory, among others.